2.1: Surveying for non-native species

 - Contractor training certification

-The following links provide useful information on health and safety:
+Useful information on health and safety

 Water safety - how to avoid accidents (external link) (Environment Agency)

 The Countryside Code - Respect, Protect, Enjoy (pdf) (Natural England)